 Why the Same Keyword May Have Different Quality Scores

 This is why in one ad group a keyword could have a score of 7, while this same keyword could have a score of 4 in another ad group.
-This also means the first ad group will have more impressions for that keyword then the second will have.
+This means the first ad group will have more impressions for that keyword then the second will have.

 Historical Quality Score in Google AdWords

 In May of 2017 Google finally listened to all its ad agencies and marketers that had been asking for the ability to see their historical Quality Score.
 What this means is that you now can see how your Quality Score for specific keywords has evolved over time.

-You might have a great Quality Score, but if your bid is significantly lower than a number of your advertisers you won't show that high.
-If you and a competitor have similar Quality Scores, then who has the higher bid will win.
+You might have a great Quality Score, but if your bid is significantly lower than a number of your advertisers you won't necessarily overtake them unless their Quality Score is truly bad.